LivePersonInc/developer-center/README.md

 * The maximum (view) width for images in this repository is 800 pixels
 * Apart from [special Markdown naming rules](#committing-changes-to-the-site), use lowercase file names, without spaces.

 You’ll find that few pages follow all these rules yet.
 This is subject to change as content and code are being edited.

-Contributions are welcome—thank you!
+Content and code guidelines are also subject to change.
+Please follow LivePerson-internal channels on updates, and review this information occasionally to be aware of the latest.
+(Note that code reviews may surface previously unknown and undocumented issues.
+The DX team will work with you to decide whether and how to address such issues.)

+Suggestions to these guidelines are welcome.

 ## Building the site locally